aurelia/documentation/English/get-started.md

 Aurelia creates the UI components as needed to render your app.
 It does this by using a [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection) container capable of providing constructor dependencies like this.
 How does the DI system know what to provide?
 All you have to do is add a static method named _inject_ that returns an array of types to provide instances of.
 There should be one entry in the array for each constructor parameter.
 In the above example, we needed a router instance, so we added the `Router` type to the inject array.

 > **Note:** If you happen to be using AtScript, you'll be pleased to know that Aurelia understands AtScript type annotations and can use those for dependency injection.
-As other main stream JavaScript transpilers adopt type or annotation metadata we'll continue to enhance our platform and teach it to understand your choice language's format.
+As other mainstream JavaScript transpilers adopt type or annotation metadata we'll continue to enhance our platform and teach it to understand your choice language's format.

 We need to set the router to a public property on the class.
 The property must be named _router_.
 This is important.
 Don't get any fancy ideas here like naming it _taco_ or something like that ok?
 It's a router..so name it _router_ and everyone will be happy.
 Did we mention you **must** name it _router_?